realBarry123/pytorch-vae/README.md

 # pytorch-vae
- VAE built in Pytorch to generate chords
+ This VAE maps 5-note chords in 2D latent space.
+A proof-of-concept for a potential future project.